SeineAle/daytona-md/daytona2.md

 By leveraging the `.devcontainer` folder and `devcontainer.json`, developers can enjoy a consistent, automated, and fully-featured development environment, allowing them to focus on coding.

-### Advantages of Daytona Over Docker

-While Docker is a powerful tool for containerization, Daytona offers several advantages specifically for development environments:

-- **Integrated Development Experience:**
-   Daytona integrates directly with Visual Studio Code, providing a seamless and enhanced development experience.
-The `devcontainer.json` file ensures that all necessary extensions and settings are applied automatically.

--  **Simplified Configuration:**
-   Daytona’s `.devcontainer` approach abstracts much of the complexity involved in setting up and managing Docker configurations.
-It simplifies the setup by providing a structured and easy-to-understand configuration file that handles all aspects of the development environment.